 Engineers design new products and concepts and bring new materials to the market.
 There are many types of engineers, such as civil engineers, mechanical engineers and industrial engineers.
 While civil engineers help design construction projects, mechanical engineers work with devices like machines, tools and engines.
 Industrial engineers work to make the production process less wasteful and more efficient.
 All of these careers generally require a bachelor's degree related to engineering.

 According to the U.S. Bureau of Labor Statistics (BLS), earnings potentials for engineering professionals vary and depend on location, specialty, and experience.
-The BLS published the median annual salary earned by civil engineers as $82,220 in May 2015.
-The same year, mechanical engineers were reported to have earned a median salary of $83,590, while industrial engineers earned a median of $83,470.
+The BLS published the median annual salary earned by civil engineers as $86,640 in May 2018.
+The same year, mechanical engineers were reported to have earned a median salary of $62,580, while industrial engineers in the 90th percentile or higher earned $132,340 or more per year.

 Sales engineers use their skills and expertise to make recommendations to companies about the proper equipment purchases for their needs.
 This requires analytical skills to help solve problems, project future needs, and apply knowledge of current markets and products to clients' individual situations.
 An engineering bachelor's degree and on-the-job training are usually needed to work as a sales engineer.

-New jobs in this field are projected to be created at an average pace, as growth will be fueled by overall economic growth and product availability.
+New jobs in this field are projected to increase as fast as the national average, as growth will be fueled by overall economic growth and product availability.
 Earnings for this particular position will be in line with the number and type of goods sold.

 The primary responsibility of surveyors is to measure and map the earth's surface.
 This is a crucial role in the engineering profession, one that defines the boundaries, ownership and uses of land for other workers such as architects.
 Becoming a surveyor generally requires a bachelor's degree, licensure and less than five years of work experience.